I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Learn how to grow cannabis with our free eBook

-We are giving away an eBook version of this post, so you can read it when it’s convenient for you.
+We are giving away a PDF version of this post, so you can read it when it’s convenient for you.
 Just let us know where to send it (takes 5 seconds).

-The first week (or week 0 as I like to call it) is the time you spend preparing your grow.
+The first week (or week 0 as I like to call it) is when you prepare your grow.

-It doesn’t necessarily have to be a whole week, but it can often be longer.
+It doesn’t necessarily have to be a whole week, however it can often be longer.

 You might think: